DevOps-Group20/kb-indexer-backend/README.md

 ## Deployment Details

 The backend service is deployed using a Kubernetes Deployment, as defined in `kb-indexer-backend-deployment.yaml`.
-The deployment specifies a single replica of the backend service, which uses the Docker image `philippsommer27/kb-indexer-backend:latest`.
+The deployment specifies a single replica of the backend service, which uses the Docker image from Docker Hub.
 The service listens on port 8090 and is configured with a couple of environment variables.

 The service uses a Kubernetes Service Account `kb-indexer-backend-sa` for authorization within the cluster.
 This service account is bound to two roles: `pod-listing-role` and `job-management-role`, which allow it to list and get pods, and to create, get, list, watch, and delete jobs and cronjobs respectively.